matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 The communication between these components is comparable to what was introduced in the previous chapter.
 What's new here is the `sente-cmp`.
 Let's have a brief look what **[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)** are.
 They give us a way for establising a very low latency **bi-directional** connection between client and server.
 It's not HTTP but instead its own protocol.
 They are well supported from IE 10 on, and in all other recent browsers.
 Some critics may say that they may be problematic because firewalls and reverse proxies might have to be reconfigured.
 Well, that might indeed problematic if (and only if) your OPS guys are incompetent.
 But most likely they won't be, so it's only a matter of communication (and some upfront planning) to get this potential hurdle out of the way.

-Other than that potential issue, there appears to be no downside to using WebSockets, and plenty of upsides.
+Other than that potential issue with your firewall, there appears to be no downside to using **WebSockets**, and plenty of upsides.
 You absolutely need to be able to send messages from server to client at any time if you want to build a modern, responsive UI.
-Sure, you could also use SSE for that route, and send messages from client to server the way you'd normally do: via REST calls, for each message.
+Sure, you could also use SSE for that direction, and send messages from client to server the way you'd normally do: via REST calls, for each message.
 That may work; it may also be too expensive if you want to send messages often.
-For example here, with the mouse positions, the user experience would likely be quite poor.
+For the use case at hand in this example, with the mouse positions, the user experience would likely be quite poor.

 WebSockets are also nice because, using them via the systems-toolbox, gives you an ordering guarantee, which would be much harder with REST calls.
+Another aspect not to underestimate is that with REST calls, you need to think about authentication on every single request, where you do it once for a WebSockets connection.

-Anyway, let's look at some code, starting where the messages originate in our example: the mouse move component:
+Anyway, let's look at some code, starting with where the messages originate in our example, the `ui-mouse-moves` component:

 ```
 (ns example.ui-mouse-moves